aritra-tech/Android-Interview-Questions/README.md

 - **When should you use a `Fragment` rather than an `Activity`?**

-     - When you have some UI components to be used across thw whole app (i.e.various activities).
+     - When you have some UI components to be used across the whole app (i.e.various activities).
      - When we have multiple view to be displayed side by side just like ViewPager.

 - **What are the major differences between `ListView` and `RecyclerView`?**